khalid-hussain/shaheen/chap9.md

 officials decided, in a council, to restructure the army from scratch.

 Al-Zeghel sent a delegation to specific chiefs of the entire Sultanate.
-Badr bin Mughira's fighters grouped into small bands and began propagating jihad.
+Badr bin Mughira's fighters grouped into small bands and began propagating _jihād_.

 Badr bin Mughira personally left Malaga with five hundred of his fighters and reached the suburbs of Granada where he started the mission of mustering